SnoringCatGames/surfacer/docs/platform_ai.md

 In order for our AI to traverse our world, we first need to parse the world into a platform graph.
 We do this up-front, when the level is loaded, so that we can efficiently search the graph at run time.
 Dynamic updates to the graph can be performed at runtime, but these could be expensive if not done with care.

 The nodes of this graph correspond to positions along distinct surfaces.
-Since our players can walk on floors, climb on walls, and climb on ceilings, we store floor, wall, and ceiling surfaces.
+Since our characters can walk on floors, climb on walls, and climb on ceilings, we store floor, wall, and ceiling surfaces.

-The edges of this graph correspond to a type of movement that the player could perform in order to move from one position on a surface node to another.
+The edges of this graph correspond to a type of movement that the character could perform in order to move from one position on a surface node to another.
--   These edges are directional, since the player may be able to move from A to B but not from B to A.
+-   These edges are directional, since the character may be able to move from A to B but not from B to A.
 -   The ends of an edge could be along the same surface or on different surfaces (e.g., for climbing up a wall vs jumping from a floor).
--   There could be multiple edges between a single pair of nodes, since there could be multiple types of movement that could get the player from the one to the other.
+-   There could be multiple edges between a single pair of nodes, since there could be multiple types of movement that could get the character from the one to the other.
--   These edges are specific to a given player type.
-If we need to consider a different player that has different movement parameters, then we need to calculate a separate platform graph for that player.
+-   These edges are specific to a given character type.
+If we need to consider a different character that has different movement parameters, then we need to calculate a separate platform graph for that character.

 ![Surfaces in a plattform graph](./surfaces.png)